DBT Diary Card Examples: What Real Entries Look Like

-What a Diary Card Entry Captures
+What a Single Entry Captures

-- Trigger/Event: What prompted the emotion
+- Trigger/Event — What prompted the emotion.

-Managing Anxiety with Grounding
+Example 1: Managing Anxiety with Grounding

 | Field | Entry |